mariloutb/EntityFramework-Extensions/index.md

 			<div class="container">
 				<h2>Amazing <span class="text-bold-red">performance</span>, outstanding <span class="text-bold-red">support</span>!</h2>
 				<ul>
-					<li>- We were very, very pleased with the customer support.
+					<li>- "We were very, very pleased with the customer support.
 There was no question, problem or wish, that was not answered AND solved within days!
-We think that’s very unique!
-Kelmens Beka-software</li>
+We think that’s very unique!"
+Klemens Stelzmüller, <a href="http://www.beka-software.at/" target="_blank">Beka-software</a></li>
-					<li>- We are currently using Bulk Operations in over 250 computers, and users are happy for the performance and stability it guarantees.
-Eric...
-Transtur.cu</li>
+					<li>- "I’d definitely recommend it, as it is a great product with a great performance and reliability."
+Eric Rey, <a href="http://www.transturcarrental.com/" target="_blank">Transtur</a></li>
-					<li>- It's great.
-It took me 5 minutes to implement it and it makes my application 100x more responsive for certain db operations Dave Weisbeigh</li>
+					<li>- "It’s great.
+It took me 5 minutes to implement it and makes my application 100x more responsive for certain database operations.
+Fill a big hole in Entity Framework."
+Dave Weisberg</li>
 				</ul>
 				<p><span class="text-bold-red">Share</span> your experience, we love to hear from you: <a href="mailto:info@zzzprojects.com">info@zzzprojects.com</a></p>
 			</div>